Alazocine: History

 Alazocine was one of the early members of the benzomorphan family of opioid analgesics to be investigated.
 It was first described in the scientific literature in 1961.
 Its development resulted from nalorphine (N-allylnormorphine), a potent analgesic and opioid antagonist with similar pharmacology which had been introduced in the mid-1950s.
 Alazocine was found to produce strong psychotomimetic effects in humans, and it was not further developed for clinical use.
 Subsequently, other benzomorphans, such as pentazocine (an N-dimethylallylbenzomorphan), cyclazocine (an N-cyclopropylmethylbenzomorphan), and phenazocine (an N-phenylethylbenzomorphan), were developed, and some have been marketed for use as analgesics.

 The sigma σ_{1} receptor was named in 1976 and (+)-alazocine was described as its prototypical ligand.
 The receptor was initially thought to be an opioid receptor, and then was confused with the NMDA receptor for a time, but was ultimately distinguished from them both.
 The psychotomimetic effects of alazocine and the other benzomorphans were initially attributed incorrectly to agonism of the σ_{1} receptor; subsequent research established that the effects are in fact caused by agonism of the κ-opioid receptor and/or antagonism of the NMDA receptor.
 The sigma σ_{2} receptor was discovered and named in 1990, and was identified in part due to the dramatically reduced affinity of alazocine for the receptor relative to the σ_{1} receptor (in contrast to non-selective ligands like haloperidol, ditolylguanidine, and (+)-3-PPP, which show similar affinity for both subtypes).

+It was encountered as a novel designer drug by 2019.